Neocryptoquant/vialytics/README.md

 ## The Problem

-Solana founders and individuals are drowning in data:
+Solana founders and individuals are drowning in Big data:

 - **Dune Analytics** requires SQL knowledge and custom dashboard setup
 - **Alchemy** and similar tools provide raw data overload
 - **Block explorers** show transaction hashes, not insights
-- **No simple way** to understand "where is my money going?"
+- **No simple way** to understand "where is my money going or how my program is functioning?"

 **Result:** Hours wasted making sense of on-chain activity instead of building.